 Pursuant to R.C.
-4928.66(A)(2)(d) and Section E.6.a. of the Stipulation and Recommendation filed February 19, 2009 in Case No. 08-935-EL-SSO, Ohio Edison Company, The Cleveland Electric Illuminating Company ("CEI") and The Toledo Edison Company (collectively, "Companies") request approval of the transmission and distribution ("T&D") projects listed on attached Exhibits C and D, respectively, for inclusion as part of their compliance with the Companies' 2010 energy efficiency benchmarks.
+4928.66(A)(2)(d), Ohio Edison Company, The Cleveland Electric Illuminating Company ("CEI") and The Toledo Edison Company (collectively, "Companies") request approval of the transmission and distribution ("T&D") projects listed on attached Exhibits C and D, respectively, for inclusion as part of their compliance with the Companies' 2011 energy efficiency benchmarks.
 In support of this Application, the Companies state: